 Preparing for your procedure helps to ensure the best results, as well as an easier recovery.
 If you smoke, stop.
 Any amount of smoking will increase the risk of potential complications.
 Smoking decreases the oxygen levels within your cells, and causes your blood vessels to constrict.
 This will slow your body’s ability to heal.

-Discuss the medications, supplements and vitamins you take with Dr. Gill.
-She might ask you to stop taking some of your medications before surgery.
+Discuss the medications, supplements and vitamins you take with Dr. Ross.
+He might ask you to stop taking some of your medications before surgery.
 Vitamin E is discontinued at least two weeks prior to surgery since it may interfere with blood clotting.
 Aspirin and other NSAIDs may also delay healing or increase your risk of overly excessive bleeding.
 Maintaining a healthy and balanced diet is very important to strengthen your body’s immune system and to help speed recovery.

 Get sufficient exercise before surgery to help build muscle and to increase your body’s metabolic rate.
 This helps to avoid weight gain during recovery.